MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-run-as-profiles.md

 ### Action Account is Local Administrator and SA

-A System Center Operations Manager default action account is mapped to either local system account or any domain user account that is a member of the local administrators group on the monitored machines.
+A System Center Operations Manager default action account is mapped to either local system account or any domain user account that is a member of the local administrators' group on the monitored machines.

 The account that you use must be granted the SQL System Administrator (SA) rights on the monitored SQL Server instances.